google-gemini/generative-ai-js/docs/reference/generative-ai.generatecontentresponse.md

 ## GenerateContentResponse interface

-Individual response from [GenerativeModel.generateContent()](./generative-ai.generativemodel.generatecontent.md) and [GenerativeModel.generateContentStream()](./generative-ai.generativemodel.generatecontentstream.md)<!-- -->. `generateContentStream()` will return one in each chunk until the stream is done.
+Individual response from generateContent and generateContentStream. `generateContentStream()` will return one in each chunk until the stream is done.

 **Signature:**